-If you believe that you were wrongfully convicted, treated unjustly or that your sentencing was overly harsh, you may be right – and you need to speak with Massachusetts Criminal Appeals Defense Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email.
-There are strict time limits on Criminal Appeals – the sooner you call, the sooner she can start working on your behalf.
+If you believe that you were wrongfully convicted, treated unjustly or that your sentencing was overly harsh, you may be right, and you need to speak with Massachusetts Criminal Appeals Defense Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email.
+There are strict time limits on criminal appeals.
+The sooner you call, the sooner Attorney McCarthy can start working on your behalf.

 A conviction is not the last word of the criminal law process.
-Criminal appeals lawyers fight to overturn verdicts for those who have been wrongfully arrested, wrongfully convicted, those whose constitutional rights have been violated, and whose freedom has been wrongfully denied.
+Criminal appeals lawyers fight to overturn verdicts for those who have been wrongfully arrested or convicted, those whose constitutional rights have been violated, and those whose freedom has been wrongfully denied.
 Criminal appeals are used to challenge convictions and sentences.

-If you or someone you love has been convicted of a crime and you wish to appeal that conviction, call Massachusetts Criminal Appeals Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to send an email to arrange a consultation about a criminal appeal.
-She will explain to you how the appeals process works, explore the different choices to make, and help decide what to do next.
+If you or someone you love has been convicted of a crime and you wish to appeal that conviction, call Massachusetts Criminal Appeals Lawyer Kathleen McCarthy at 978-975-8060 or contact us online to arrange a consultation about a criminal appeal.
+She will explain the appeals process and your options and help you decide what to do next.

 Criminal appeals are used when police procedures or courtroom processes are not followed and poor decisions are made by the people who are responsible for protecting the rights of all citizens.
 The criminal appeal process is a right guaranteed by the Constitution of the United States and the State of Massachusetts.